BIGJRA/BIGJRA.github.io/rejuv.md

 To get coins you can buy them or play the various games in the casino.
-Of these, Voltorb Flip is easily the most efficient once you know what you’re doing... but with the luck involved it will take quite a while still.
-I recommend getting Spoink for the gym and Hidden Power in order to spice up your early game movesets, but it’s up to you.
+Of these, Voltorb Flip is easily the most efficient once you know what you're doing... but with the luck involved it will take quite a while still.
+I recommend getting Spoink for the gym and Hidden Power in order to spice up your early game movesets, but it's up to you.

-The attendant on the left is the lotto corner lady, who’ll pick one number a day and check if it matches your Pokemon’s, like in the official games.
+The attendant on the left is the lotto corner lady, who'll pick one number a day and check if it matches your Pokemon's, like in the official games.
 The prizes are as follows:

 Loto Attendant